 - disseminating island-based and island-tested best practices that may be proposed, adopted or adapted by island communities, entrepreneurs, governments or civil society associations;

-- encouraging the development of island studies, this being the interdisciplinary and pluridisciplinary study of islands on their own terms;
+- encouraging the development of island studies, this being the interdisciplinary and pluridisciplinary study of islands;

 - developing an audience for island studies scholarship and a reputable platform for the growing scholarly community interested in island studies: including teachers, researchers, community representatives, students and public policy officials who are interested in, hail from, live on, or work on, islands… as well as islanders generally.

-Authors are expected to engage with the existing body of island studies, as found not only in ISJ but also in oher journals and publications.
-In order to be accepted for publication, a paper needs to place island processes or 'islandness' at the centre of its analysis; it is not enough for the article to simply concern a place that happens to be an island.
+Authors are expected to engage with the existing body of island studies, as found not only in ISJ but also in other journals and publications.
+In order to be accepted for publication, a paper needs to place island processes or 'islandness' at the centre of its analysis; it is not enough for an article to simply concern a place that happens to be an island.

 Authors should state their full name, institutional affiliation, and e-mail address on the first page of their manuscript.

-Any acknowledgements should be terse and noted as the last paragraph prior to the references.
+Any acknowledgments should be terse and noted as the last paragraph prior to the references.

 Tables and other figures should be submitted as separate file attachments (.png).
-Please also place the tables and other figures in the manuscript to assist in the manucript review process.
+Please also place the tables and other figures in the manuscript to assist in the manuscript review process.

 If authors incorporate any material from third parties, they should ensure - at their own expense - that any copyrighted material submitted for publication in ISJ is appropriately cleared with the respective copyright holder(s).
 This is best done by securing permission in writing, and well ahead of publication, from each copyright holder of any such material to use and reprint such material in ISJ.